-This course will familiarize the student with the theoretical approaches of education for persons with special needs including a survey of various curricula.
+Course Category: Occupational This Course is Typically Offered: Fall, Winter SPE 210 - Methods and Curricula for Persons with Developmental Disabilities Credits: 3 Lecture Contact Hours: 3 Description: This course will familiarize the student with the theoretical approaches of education for persons with special needs including a survey of various curricula.
 Emphasis is placed on understanding educational roles in the Individual Education Plan Process and the Individualized Family Service Plan requirements.
 Current best practices provide the framework for strategies employed when working with persons with developmental disabilities explored in this course.
+Prerequisites: SPE 100 or EDUC 200.
+ECE 110 or EDUC 110.

+Corequisites: None.
+Recommended: None.

+Course Category: Occupational

+This Course is Typically Offered: Fall Only

-SPE 220 Early Childhood Special Education
+SPE 220 - Early Childhood Special Education

+Credits: 3

+Lecture Contact Hours: 3

-Early childhood special education focuses on children with special needs birth to age eight.
+Description: Early childhood special education focuses on children with special needs birth to age eight.
 This course reviews categories of special needs for young children, available services, and the role of educators as team members who support the educational and care needs of children.
 Students will learn about the importance of working respectfully with families.
 Current best practices for identifying special needs in young children will be explored.

+Prerequisites: ECE 110 or EDUC 110.